heythisispaul/EncompassConnect/README.md

 * loannumber: string - The loan number (Loan.LoanNumber) you need the GUID for.

 #### .getLoan(_GUID_, _loanEntities?_)
 Retrieves all or partial data about a loan object.
+Returns a promise that resolves the loan object.

 Parameters:
 * GUID: string - the GUID for the loan object to retrieve.